Corporate Governance

 Internal audit

 The Board of Directors approves the Internal Audit division’s audit planning annually upon request by the Finance and Audit Committee.
-The Internal Audit division pursues a risk-based audit approach.
-The Internal Audit division’s audit results are dealt with at the Finance and Audit Committee meetings on an ongoing basis.
+Internal Audit pursues a risk-based audit approach.
+The audit results are discussed on an ongoing basis at the meetings of the Finance and Audit Committee.
 The Finance and Audit Committee is informed of findings as well as any associated recommendations and measures at the meetings.
-The Internal Audit division also maintains a follow-up process to monitor and ensure that the agreed actions are implemented in a timely and effective manner.
+Internal Audit also maintains a follow-up process to monitor and ensure that the agreed actions are implemented in a timely and effective manner.

 Risk management